Tornado outbreak of April 14–16, 2011: Sanford–Raleigh, North Carolina

 After striking the downtown area, the tornado continued northeast, damaging Oakwood Cemetery and the St. Augustine's University campus.
 The tornado intensified again to EF2 strength as it passed through Raleigh's northeastern neighborhoods and subdivisions.
 Many homes were badly damaged, losing roofs and walls.
-Many trees and powerlines were downed and some homes were nearly destroyed.
-Still on the ground, it continued to track northeast through the northeastern suburbs, tracking along Capital Boulevard (U.S. 1 and U.S. 401) before tracking through a mobile home park at 4:05 p.m.
-(20:05 UTC), producing severe damage, and killing four people.
+Many trees and powerlines were downed, and some homes were nearly destroyed.
+Still on the ground, it continued to track northeast through the northeastern suburbs, tracking along Capital Boulevard (US 1 and US 401) before tracking through a mobile home park at 4:05 p.m.
+(20:05 UTC), producing severe damage and killing four people.
 The tornado passed near suburban Rolesville, before moving into Franklin County, where it lifted about 4:15 p.m.
 EDT (20:15 UTC).

 The tornado was on the ground for 66.8 mi and the tornado was about 500 yd in width at its peak.
+It caused six fatalities, injured 103 other people, and lasted for 82 minutes.
 The parent supercell tracked from Moore County, North Carolina, to Franklin County to near Gloucester, Virginia, where it entered the Chesapeake Bay.
 Later tornadoes in Roanoke Rapids, North Carolina, Smithfield, Virginia, and Gloucester, Virginia, were all produced by this same long-lived supercell, which also generated reports of other types of damage throughout its entire lifespan.
 Early damage estimates were placed at $215 million at least, with $115 million in Raleigh and $100 million in Sanford, although the official estimate is $172 million.